Day Nine: Lo Que La Restauración Hace Posible

 Three months ago, this would have been impossible.

-Not hard.
+Beyond hard.
 Impossible.

 And I need to be precise about that distinction because it matters.

-The prefrontal cortex, the part that does complex thinking, that holds multiple ideas at once, that synthesizes and integrates and makes connections, needs massive resources to run.
+The prefrontal cortex, the part that does complex thinking, that holds multiple ideas at once, that synthesises and integrates and makes connections, needs massive resources to run.
 Blood flow.
 Glucose.
 Energy.
 And when your body thinks it is in danger, when your nervous system has been reading the environment as threatening for weeks or months, those resources get redirected.
 Away from thinking, toward surviving.
 The amygdala scans for threats.
 The brainstem is ready to react.
 Ancient survival systems running the show while the thinking parts go quiet (Arnsten, 2009; Goldstein & Walker, 2014).

 So the thinking parts go offline.
 Executive functions dim.
 And you tell yourself you are just tired, that you need to try harder, that you need more coffee.